Changissnz/nu_merchant_principal/README.md

 fact before the proceedings of the total involved by their various mannerisms of analysis for judgment.
-Invoking subjectivity on a matter can be due to the cause of the invoker's lack of capability to act on the truth, whether to counteract or make use of by adoption.
+Invoking subjectivity on a matter can be due to the cause of the invoker's lack of capability to independently act on the truth, whether to counteract or make use of by adoption.